stadiamaps/ferrostar/CONTRIBUTING.md

 * Format all Rust code using `cargo fmt`
 * Run `cargo clippy` and either fix any warnings or document clearly why you think the linter should be ignored (it's usually correct)
 * All iOS code must be written in Swift
-* TODO: Swiftlint and swift-format
+* TODO: Swiftlint and swift-format?
 * All Android code must be written in Kotlin
 * TODO: Android linter + formatter?